-Winter is a great time to see the birds in the bare branches of garden trees.
+Spring and early summer are a great time to see the birds in the bare branches of garden trees.
 One way to encourage them to return is to hang a tasty fat cake from a tree in sight line of your kitchen window.
 You can make a batch with kitchen scraps such as cheese and dry porridge oats and keep them in the freezer until needed.

 - Lard or suet (room temperature)

-- Bird seed
+- Handful of bird seed

-- Grated cheese
+- Grated cheese or raisins

-- Use one part fat to two parts dry mixture.
+Use one part fat to two parts dry mixture.

-- Melt the fat slightly if it’s chilled and hard.
+Melt the fat slightly if it’s chilled and hard.

-- Mix all ingredients together in a bowl.
+Mix all ingredients together in a bowl.

-- Thread a length of string through the hole and tie a knot to secure it.
+Thread a length of string through the hole and tie a knot to secure it.